Bevynne/teams-ai/js/samples/04.ai.d.chainedActions.listBot/README.md

 3. Duplicate the `sample.env` in the `teams-ai/js/samples/04.ai.d.chainedActions.listBot` folder.
 Rename the file to `.env`.

 4. If you are using OpenAI then only keep the `OPENAI_KEY` and add in your key.
 Otherwise if you are using AzureOpenAI then only keep the `AZURE_OPENAI_KEY`, `AZURE_OPENAI_ENDPOINT` variables and fill them in appropriately.

+> Note: The `AZURE_OPENAI_ENDPOINT` should be just the domain, ex: `https://resourceName.openai.azure.com/`

 5. Update `config.json` and `index.ts` with your model deployment name.